Gerald Talbot: Post-legislature

-Personal life
+Personal life and death

-Talbot and Anita Cummings were married in 1954, while Talbot was still in the Army.
-The Talbots have four daughters: Sharon Renee Verloo, Rachel Talbot Ross, Regina Phillips, and Robin Talbot.
-While she was at Smith College in 1978, Sharon Talbot worked for Edmund Muskie while he was chair of the Senate budget committee.
+Talbot married Anita Cummings in 1954, while Talbot was still in the Army.
+They had four daughters: Sharon Renee Verloo, Rachel Talbot Ross, Regina Phillips, and Robin Talbot.
+While she was at Smith College in 1978, Sharon Talbot worked for Senator Edmund Muskie while he was chair of the Senate budget committee.
 Rachel Talbot Ross was elected to the Maine House of Representatives from Portland in 2016, 2018, 2020 and 2022.
 After the 2022 election, Rachel was elected Speaker of the Maine House of Representatives by her peers in the Maine House, becoming the first African-American to hold that position.
 In 2024, she was elected to the Maine State Senate.
-Regina Phillips is an adjunct professor of social work at University of Southern Maine, a nonprofit co-founder and a grant writer and community engagement coordinator for the Westbrook school department.
+Regina Phillips is an adjunct professor of social work at the University of Southern Maine, a nonprofit co-founder and a grant writer and community engagement coordinator for the Westbrook school department.
 In 2022, Regina was elected to the Portland City Council.

+Talbot died on May 9, 2026, at the age of 94.

-Honors & awards
+Honors and awards

 The Talbot collection resides at the University of Southern Maine's Jean Byers Sampson Center for Diversity in Maine at the Glickman Library in Portland.

 Throughout his life, Talbot collected books, posters, photographs and other artifacts, as well as personal papers and records, to help document Black history in Maine and throughout the United States.
 He often travelled the state with the collection, visiting schools, community centers and churches and creating an annual display in the rotunda of the Maine State House.
 In 1995, Talbot donated his collection to the Special Collections of the University of Southern Maine, where it is part of the African American Collection of the Jean Byers Sampson Center for Diversity in Maine.

 In 1980, Talbot received a regional Jefferson Award for Public Service.

 USM presented Talbot with an Honorary Doctorate in Humane Letters in 1995 and dedicated an auditorium in his name, which was then the only public space in Maine named after a Black person.
 On September 10, 2019, the university held a ceremony to announce the creation of the Talbot Fellowship.
 Lance Gibbs, Ph.D., served the first three-year term as Talbot Fellow studying race in Maine.

 Talbot received a Jean Byers Sampson Center for Diversity in Maine Lifetime Achievement Award in 2010.

 Two days after his 90th birthday in 2021, Second Street Park in Bangor was renamed Talbot Park at a ceremony where Talbot was also given the keys to the city.